pydio/pydio-doc-admin-guide/3_identity_management/5_cells_as_an_oidc_provider.md

 Both of OIDC and SAML are rely on PKI to encrypt, certify exchanged data.
 If you are working in test environment without well-known-authority signed certificates, you may prepare a local Certificate Authority Server.

-## Exchange of security information
+## Exchange of security information between cells and other entities

 [:image-popup:3_identity_management/connectors/cellsvsidps.png]